close print view

 As of October 1, 2003,Michigan had 72 active sites on the NPL.
 You may view a map showing the locations of Michigan Superfund Sites on the NPL.

 There are also a number of non-Superfund sites in Michigan where contamination of soil or ground water is confirmed and where remediation is either underway or pending.
-These sites along with Superfund sites are also tracked by the Remediation and Redevelopment Division and may be found on the Part 201 Site Search web page.
+These sites along with Superfund sites are also tracked by the Remediation and Redevelopment Division and may be found on the Inventory of Facilities web page.

 Where does the money for cleaning up Superfund sites come from?